Antonio Villaraigosa: Early life and education

-Antonio Ramón Villar Jr. grew up in the City Terrace neighborhood of Los Angeles County's Eastside, and attended both Catholic and public schools.
-His father immigrated to the United States and became a successful businessman, but lost his wealth during the Great Depression.
-His young wife left him at this time.
-His father abandoned their family when he was 5 years old, and aged 16, a benign tumor in his spinal column briefly paralyzed him from the waist down, curtailing his ability to play sports.
-His grades plummeted at Cathedral High School, and the next year, he was expelled from the Roman Catholic institution after getting into a fight after a football game.
-He later was graduated from Theodore Roosevelt High School in Boyle Heights after taking adult education classes there at night, and with the help of his English teacher, Herman Katz.
+Antonio Ramón Villar Jr. was born on January 23, 1953, in the unincorporated community of East Los Angeles, California.
+He grew up in the City Terrace neighborhood and attended both Catholic and public schools.

+At age 16, a benign tumor in Antonio's spinal column briefly paralyzed him from the waist down.
+His grades plummeted at Cathedral High School, and the next year, he was expelled after getting into a fight after a football game.
+He later graduated from Theodore Roosevelt High School after taking adult education classes there.

 Villar went on to attend East Los Angeles College and eventually transferred to University of California, Los Angeles (UCLA), graduating with a Bachelor of Arts degree in history in 1977.
 At UCLA, he was a leader of MEChA, an organization that seeks to promote Chicano unity and empowerment through political action, but later renounced his association with the group citing its controversial stances on race.

-At this time, he went by the short form Tony of his given name Antonio.
-After UCLA, Villar attended the unaccredited Peoples College of Law (PCL).
-After completing law school and subsequently failing the California bar exam four times, he became a field representative/organizer with the United Teachers Los Angeles where he organized teachers and was regarded as a gifted advocate.
-He later served as president of the Los Angeles chapter of the American Civil Liberties Union and the American Federation of Government Employees.
+After UCLA, Villar attended the unaccredited Peoples College of Law.
+After completing law school and subsequently failing the California bar exam four times, he became a field representative and organizer with the United Teachers Los Angeles.

 He adopted the blended surname Villaraigosa upon his marriage with Corina Raigosa in 1987.